tsedio/tsed/docs/docs/configuration.md

 import {Configuration} from "@tsed/common";

 @Configuration({
-   httpsPort: false,
+  httpsPort: false
 })
 export class Server {}
 ```

 ## Get configuration

 The configuration can be reused throughout your application in different ways.

 - With dependency injection in [Service](/docs/services.md), [Controller](/docs/controllers.md), [Middleware](/docs/middlewares.md), [Filter](/docs/filters.md) or [Converter](/docs/converters.md).
 - With the decorators @@Constant@@ and @@Value@@.